Pppp1116/content-license-policy/README.md

 - **Does not imply endorsement, partnership, or responsibility** by the Owner;
 - Does not transfer any intellectual property rights from the third party to you or to the Owner.

+Nothing in this Policy shall be interpreted as granting you any license, right, or interest in third-party content by implication, estoppel, or otherwise.
+All such rights remain with their respective owners.

 ---